Ancient Greek temple: Organization

 Building contracts were advertised after a popular or elected assembly had passed the relevant motion.
 An appointed committee would choose the winner among the submitted plans.
 Afterwards, another committee would supervise the building process.
 Its responsibilities included the advertising and awarding of individual contracts, the practical supervision of the construction, the inspection and acceptance of completed parts, and the paying of wages.
 The original advert contained all the information necessary to enable a contractor to make a realistic offer for completing the task.
 Contracts were normally awarded to the competitor offering the most complete service for the cheapest price.
 In the case of public buildings, the materials were normally provided by the public sponsor, exceptions were clarified in the contract.
 Contractors were usually only responsible for specific parts of the overall construction, as most businesses were small.
-Originally, payment was by person and day, but from the 5th century BCE onward, payment by piece or construction stage became common.
+Originally, payment was by person and day, but from the 5th century onward, payment by piece or construction stage became common.